CCuskley/AlienForms/README.md

 # AlienForms
-Code for Researcher (2019), Alien Forms for Alien Language
+Code for Cuskley (2019), Alien Forms for Alien Language

 The code released contains two folders.